gunjansirohi/Graduate-Verification/README.md

 ![image](https://github.com/user-attachments/assets/50a93cfe-b3e4-4233-8db6-9ff3efe1dd2b)

    - **Step 3:** Search Graduate Record
-     - The system checks the Bonga University graduate database for a matching record.
+     - The system checks the GLA University graduate database for a matching record.
      - **If graduate exists:**
        - The user sees a link to view the full document information.
        - The user can open the link and download their graduation certificate